kiosion/toru/README.md

 ## Building / Testing 🔨
 - Clone the repo
-- `mix local.hex --if-missing --force && mix local.rebar --if-missing --force` to install Hex and Rebar3
-- `mix deps.get` to pull & compile needed dependencies
+- Run `make install` to pull & compile needed dependencies

 ### Running
 - Make sure you have an `.env` file in the project root, with `LFM_TOKEN` set to your last.fm API key, and optionally `PORT` set to the port you want to run the dev server on (default is 4000)
-- `make dev` to run the dev server, or `make test` to run all unit tests.
+- Run `make dev` to run the livereload dev server, and `make test` to run all unit tests.

 ### Building a release
 - Environment variables `LFM_TOKEN` and `PORT` are required to build a release